bryanlear/StrategicMacroModeling/README.md

 ### dynamics & timing

+CORE Challenge
+transition probabilities T(s'|s,a)

+How does policy clashes affect state transitions? --> theory of combat

+O(o∣s,a) Pr() of observing o when s' after action a is taken and transition is completed.
+(to consider, quality, timeliness of data)

+ - Transition dynamics:

  - time steps (discrete time steps)
  - turns (simultaneous moves)
  - information
  - horizon (tactical moves or long-term strategic positioning?)

+### policy
+π(b)

+belief states to actions (optimal policy π^*) to define: belief update mechanism (Bayes' rule)